mathspp/mathspp/pages/03.workshops/_learn-apl-with-neural-nets/text.en.md

 Here's what a couple of people said about the workshop:

+ > “*It was amazing what we did in just 2 hours [...]
+In the end I was tired but satisfied with, and fascinated by what I had learned and built.*”  &mdash; João Afonso

  > “*The best thing was to have this hands-on approach to learning a new programming language*”  &mdash; Carlos

- > “*I really enjoyed the simple and accessible way in which it was taught*”  &mdash; Anonymous

 You can read more about the workshop [here](https://mathspp.com/workshops/learn-apl-with-neural-nets).